Texas Ranger Division: Bonnie and Clyde

 Frank Hamer, the longtime Ranger Sergeant, left the Rangers in 1932.
 In 1934, at the request of Col. Lee Simmons, head of the Texas prison system, Hamer was asked to use his skills to track down Bonnie Parker and Clyde Barrow, whose Barrow gang had engineered a successful breakout of associates imprisoned at the Eastham Prison Farm in Houston County.
 Prisoner and Barrow friend Joe Palmer had killed a guard while escaping, and the Barrow gang was responsible for many murders, robberies, and car thefts in Texas alone.
 Nine law enforcement officers had already died in confrontations with the gang.
+Clyde Barrow and Bonnie Parker were incredible difficult to track down by law enforcement officers because the Barrow gang was always moving, making it hard to pin them down in any one place.
+Another factor that made Clyde Barrow so hard to catch was that Clyde always had extreme firepower on him as the Barrow gang stole weapons from the United States National Guard's armory in 1934.

 After tracking the Barrow gang across nine states, Hamer, in conjunction with officials in Louisiana, learned Bonnie and Clyde had visited a home in Bienville Parish on May 21, 1934, and that Clyde had designated a rendezvous point in the vicinity with gang member Henry Methvin, in case they were later separated.
 Methvin, allegedly cooperating with law enforcement, made sure he was separated from them that evening in Shreveport, and the posse set up an ambush along the route to the rendezvous at Highway 154, between Gibsland and Sailes.
 Led by former Rangers Hamer and B. M. "Manny" Gault, the posse included Sheriff Henderson Jordan and Deputy Prentiss Oakley of Bienville Parish, Louisiana, and Dallas County Deputies Bob Alcorn and Ted Hinton.
 They were in place by 9:00 that night, waiting all through the next day, but with no sign of Bonnie and Clyde.

 Around 9:00 a.m. on May 23, the posse, concealed in the bushes and almost ready to concede defeat, heard Clyde's stolen Ford V-8 approaching.
 When he stopped to speak with Henry Methvin's father (planted there with his truck that morning to distract Clyde and force him into the lane closest to the posse), the lawmen opened fire, killing Bonnie and Clyde while shooting a combined total of approximately 130 rounds.